Git-Matthew/programming2/introstructuredprog.md

 When using `--track` it allows you to set up a tracking branch.

 To get a totally up to date ahead and behind numbers, you’ll need to fetch from all your remotes right before running this.
-You could do that like this: `$ git fetch --all; git branch -vv`
+You could do that like this: ```git fetch --all; git branch -vv```

 ### Pulling